positron-solutions/master-of-ceremonies/README.md

 # Authoring 🖋️

-`mc-focus` is very powerful for pre-recording sequences of images to build up larger expressions for the audience, highlighting key points in the content.
+`moc-focus` is very powerful for pre-recording sequences of images to build up larger expressions for the audience, highlighting key points in the content.

 Several workflows are supported: